jcsq6/sgl/docs/index.md

         - **color** - clear color
         - **mask** - bitmask with the specified buffer bits set (defaults to `GL_COLOR_BUFFER_BIT | GL_DEPTH_BUFFER_BIT`)
 - `ivec2 drawable_size() const`
-    - pure virtual method used in drawing operations
+    - pure virtual method used in drawing operations that returns the size of target that can be drawn onto
 - `ivec2 actual_size() const`
     - pure virtual method used to set viewport dimensions
 - `void set_viewport(viewport view)`